kvntynito/vuln-mgmt-openvas-lab/README.md

 - Screenshots or short gifs (if any)

 ## 🧠 What I Learned
-- Bullet points of concepts/skills you gained
+- Bullet points of concepts/skills you gained - Write what you learned about scanning, false positives, CVSS.

 ## ✅ Next Steps
 - Planned improvements or stretch goals